NDBCK/Ansluta-Remote-Controller/README.md

 ##Intro

-The Ansluta line of Ikea lamps only let u use one remote controller for each light.
+The Ansluta (OMLOP) line of Ikea lamps only let u use one remote controller for each light.
 I wanted to use multiple remote's to control one string of lights.

+Another caveat of the original remotes is that it can only cycle through the different brightness levels.
+It cycles though: 0% - 50% - 100% - 50% - 0% - ....
+I would like to turn it on to 50% brightness and turn it off without cycling to 100%.

 ![alt text](https://github.com/NDBCK/Ansluta-Remote-Controller/blob/master/anslutaOr.JPG "Original remote")